Trondheim Airport: Previous airports

-Civilian aviation in Trøndelag started in 1937, when Norwegian Air Lines (DNL) started seaplane services from Ilsvika and Jonsvannet in Trondheim.
+Civilian aviation in Trøndelag started in 1937, when Norwegian Air Lines (DNL) started seaplane services from Ilsvika and Jonsvatnet.
 These were terminated during World War II, but taken up again by the Royal Air Force and the Royal Norwegian Air Force during the summer of 1945.
 They were terminated in November due to the weather and RAF's withdrawal.
 The following year, DNL started services again, this time from Hommelvik.
 During winter, the route was not operated.
 The service was operated with a Short Sandringham flying boat to Oslo and Northern Norway, and a Junkers Ju 52 to Western Norway.
-The southbound and northbound Sandringhams and the Junkers all met at Hummelvik to exchange passengers.
+The southbound and northbound Sandringhams and the Junkers all met at Hommelvik to exchange passengers.
 There was only room for two planes at the quay, so the third aircraft had to be anchored in the fjord.
 In 1947, the airport had 3,500 passengers.
-On 2 October 1948, the Bukkene Bruse Accident occurred, where a Sandringham aircraft crashed during landing, killing 19 people.
+On 2 October 1948, the Bukken Bruse Short Sandringham crashed on landing, killing 19 people.
 In 1949, a reserve airport was built at Skogn, and people were transported from Hommelvik to Skogn along the Nordland Line in case the reserve airport was used.
 DNL became part of Scandinavian Airlines System (SAS) in 1951—the last year it used Hommelvik.
 Vestlandske Luftfartsselskap continued to use Hommelvik for an additional year.
 Braathens SAFE started their route from Oslo Airport, Fornebu via Hamar Airport, Stafsberg and Røros Airport on 18 August 1953.
 However, they chose to operate their de Havilland Herons from Trondheim Airport, Lade, just a few kilometers outside of the city center, in days with clear weather.
 Braathens SAFE moved all services to Værnes in 1956.